Biupiuciu/library-backend/README.md

 This project is a Express app built with TypeScript for handling common CRUD operations regarding books resource.
 It provides API endpoints for managing books, including creating, reading, updating, and deleting book records.

+## Tech stacks

+- Node.js with Express

+- TypeScript for type safety

+- SQLite as the database

 ## Installation

+### Prerequisites

+Ensure you have Node.js installed.

 First, clone this repository to your local machine and navigate to the project directory: